 Instructor option grading allows the instructor to determine whether Traditional or Satisfactory/Unsatisfactory grading is to be used for a course.
 In courses approved for instructor option grading, the type of grading (Traditional or Satisfactory/Unsatisfactory) to be used for all students in the course during the term is to be indicated on the course syllabus.

 Performance equivalent to a grade of C or better is recorded as Satisfactory.
-Performance equivalent to D or F is recorded as Unsatisfactory.
-Neither the S nor U grades are used in calculating the CSU grade point average; however, courses graded S may apply to graduation requirements.
+Performance equivalent to a grade of D or F is recorded as Unsatisfactory.
+Neither S nor U grades are used in calculating the CSU grade point average; however, courses graded S may apply to graduation requirements.

 A student wanting to attend a class without earning credits may register as an auditor.
 Auditing a course requires prior approval of the instructor of the course.
 If an instructor determines an auditor’s attendance or participation is unsatisfactory, the course will not be recorded on the student’s academic record.
-Changes to or from audit status must be made during the registration or add/drop period.
+Changes to or from audit status must be made during the registration and/or the add/drop period.
 Tuition and fees are assessed for audited credits.
-Audits do not count for full-time status for loan deferments, financial aid, etc., and are not eligible for the College Opportunity Fund (COF).
-Students must register for the course first, then complete the Student Option Satisfactory/Unsatisfactory and Audit Grading form.
+Audits do not count toward full-time status for loan deferments, financial aid, etc., and are not eligible for the College Opportunity Fund (COF).
+Students must register for the course first and then complete the Audit Grading form.
 The form can be found at the Office of the Registrar’s website.

 Transcripts of students’ official academic records are maintained by the Office of the Registrar.
 Official and unofficial copies of a student’s transcript may be obtained by the student through RAMweb.

-Students may appeal instructor’s grading decisions.
-The burden of proof, however, rests with the student to demonstrate that the grading decision was made on the basis of any of the following conditions.
+Students may appeal instructors' grading decisions.
+The burden of proof, however, rests with the student to demonstrate the grading decision was made on the basis of any of the following conditions.
 (Faculty Council approved minutes May 4, 2010)

-- A grading decision was made on some basis other than performance and other than as a penalty for academic misconduct.
+- The grading decision was made on some basis other than performance and other than as a penalty for academic misconduct.

 - The grading decision was based upon standards unreasonably different from those which were applied to other students in the same course and section.

-- A grading decision was based on a substantial, unreasonable, or unannounced departure from previously articulated standards.
+- The grading decision was based on a substantial, unreasonable, or unannounced departure from previously articulated standards.

 Before making an appeal, the student should discuss the situation with the instructor(s) involved in the decision.
 To appeal a grading decision, the student shall submit a written request to the department head.
 The request must set forth the basis for the appeal, identifying one or more of the three criteria set forth above.

-Within 30 days of receipt of an appeal, the department head shall forward the appeal to the course instructor(s) who assigned the grade and an appeal committee shall be formed.
-If the request is received during or shortly before the summer session, when the course instructor(s) who assigned the grade or member(s) of the appeal committee may not be available, the appeal committee will be formed no later than 30 calendar days after the beginning of the following fall semester.
-The appeal committee shall be composed of two (2) faculty members and two (2) students from within the department and one (1) faculty member from outside the department who shall serve as a the chair.
+Within thirty (30) days of receipt of an appeal, the department head shall forward the appeal to the course instructor(s) who assigned the grade and an appeal committee shall be formed.
+If the request is received during or shortly before the summer session, when the course instructor(s) who assigned the grade or member(s) of the appeal committee may not be available, the appeal committee will be formed no later than thirty (30) calendar days after the beginning of the following fall semester.
+The appeal committee shall be composed of two (2) faculty members, two (2) students from within the department, and one (1) faculty member from outside the department who shall serve as a the chair.
 All five (5) members of the committee shall be voting members.
 The procedure for the selection of the members of the appeal committee shall be specified in the department code.